getnelson/nelson/docs/src/hugo/content/getting-started/first-use.md

 $ nelson repos sync
 ```

-Depending upon the number of organizations and repositories you have access too, the time this operation takes to complete may very.
+Depending upon the number of organizations and repositories you have access too, the time this operation takes to complete may vary.
 For larger organizations with thousands of repositories this may take a several minutes, but in the common case it should be relatively quick.
 Once completed, you can list the repositories available in your system like so:

 ```
-$ nelson repos list -o example
+$ nelson repos list --owner example
 ```

 You should expect to see output that looks something like the following: